aws-solutions/video-on-demand-on-aws-foundation/README.md

 See the License for the specific language governing permissions and limitations under the License.

-This solution collects anonymous operational metrics to help AWS improve the quality of features of the solution.
+This solution collects anonymized operational metrics to help AWS improve the quality of features of the solution.
 For more information, including how to disable this capability, please see the implementation guide.